 Spain’s most expensive and luxurious homes are in the Canary Islands.
 The average price of a luxury home in Spain is €1.5 million.
 It is not uncommon for wealthy individuals to purchase luxury homes as investments.
 Spanish villa prices have increased significantly recently, making buying a luxury home in Spain a sound investment.

 Until recently, foreigners tended to buy coastal properties and rural properties inland, such as cottages and farmhouses.
 Recently, there has been a growing interest in buying village properties in Spain’s attractive villages.
 Village property for sale in Spain is usually a semi-detached townhouse with small backyard gardens, but no swimming pool.

 Country house / Farmhouse (cortijo / masia / casas rural / finca)

-Many people are forsaking the Costas’ stress, hustle, and high prices to buy inland cortijos.
-A Spanish country property for sale by citrus groves, olive groves, almond blossoms and rural tranquillity is a dream for many people.
+Many people are forsaking the Spanish Costas stress, hustle, and high prices to buy inland cortijos.
+Spanish country property by citrus groves, olive groves, almond blossoms and rural tranquillity is a dream for many people.